thinger-io/Docs/console/README.md

+#Device Management

-Any device in thinger.io must be registered to get access to the cloud.
+Any device in Thinger.io must be registered to get access to the cloud.
 Each one has its own identifier and credentials and is related to the user account.
 The most easy way to registering the device is by using the thinger.io cloud console.
 This post describes the required steps to register a new device.

-## Adding Devices ##

 Once you have been logged in your console dashboard, please go to the **Devices** section that appears in the left menu.